-1. With regard to delays in two of the important milestones of Nogales-Polpaico project, the Ministry of Energy proceeded in June 2016 to collect two guarantees for a total of US\$2,960,000.
-In September 2016, the CDEC-SIC (currently CEN) settled the fine for delays to start the operations of the Project and reported that Transelec was obliged to pay the maximum fine, that is, US\$1,800,000.
+- 1. With regard to delays in two of the important milestones of Nogales-Polpaico project, the Ministry of Energy proceeded in June 2016 to collect two guarantees for a total of US\$2,960,000.
+In 2016, the CDEC-SIC (currently CEN) settled the fine for delays to start the operations of the Project and reported that Transelec was obliged to pay the maximum fine, that is, US\$1,800,000.
 Transelec filed an appeal for protection against the CDEC-SIC (currently CEN) and the Ministry of Energy, since there are requests for extension of time they have not been resolved by the Ministry, so it is entirely inappropriate to act CDEC-SIC (currently CEN) and the failure of the Ministry of Energy.
 The Court of Appeals declared admissible and ordered injunction.
 By judgment dated December 13, 2016, the Court of Appeals rejected the protection.
 The Supreme Court rejected the appeal presented.
-Up to date, this fine has not been informed to the General Treasury of the Republic.

-As of September 30, 2024, the Company maintains a provision for this obligation in the amount of ThCh\$1,615,824, equivalent to US\$1,800,000.

-2. As of September 30, 2024, the Company maintains a provision of ThCh\$1,866,788, equivalent to US\$2,079,596, corresponding to the potential fine and performance guarantee collection by the Government authority in relation to a project awarded.
-The Company has not exhausted its resources to amend the conditions that may lead to the potential collection, which are currently under review and assessment by the Ministry of Energy.
+Up to date, this fine has not been informed to the General Treasury of the Republic. - As of December 31, 2024, the Company maintains a provision for this obligation in the amount of ThCh\$1,793,628, equivalent to US\$1,800,000. - 2.
+As of December 31, 2024, the Company has reversed a provision of ThCh\$1,866,788, equivalent to US\$1,873,412, corresponding to the potential fine and performance guarantee collection by the Government authority in relation to a project awarded.
+The above, because the Ministry of Energy partially accepted the request for an extension of certain milestones associated with said project.